LIMUNIMI/NITHlibrary/README.md

 </div>
 <br/>

-NITHlibrary is the main component of the NITH framework, a framework for developing accessible software and tools dedicated to individuals with tetraplegia.
+NITHlibrary is the main component of NITH, a framework for developing accessible software and tools dedicated to individuals with tetraplegia.

 It's **Written in C# .NET Core 8** Ensuring cross-platform compatibility with Windows, Linux, and macOS.